-This Crock Pot Pulled Pork Recipe is a crowd-pleasing, super simple way to cook pulled pork.
-You only need a crockpot and a few hours to cook!
+This amazing Pulled Pork Recipe is a crowd-pleasing, super simple way to cook pulled pork.
+You only need a crockpot or slow cooker and a few hours to cook!

 Are you a pulled pork lover or hater?
 We are pulled pork lovers at my house.
 I don’t make it very frequently, but when I do it doesn’t last long.
 It’s one of my husband’s very favorite things and always goes over well to whoever you are serving.
 I always try to make mine in a Crockpot or Slow Cooker for easy clean up and ease.